michaelbjames/copilot-study/README.md

 2. Server sends its public key to the client.
 3. Client sends its public key to the server.

-At this point, a *shared secret* is generated, and all comunication henceforth is encrypted with that secret.
+At this point, a *shared secret* is generated, and all communication henceforth is encrypted with that secret.

 3. Server asks for a username.
 4. Client gives a username.